• Skip to primary navigation

 While all the other senses are important to sparking the romance, taste is definitely our favourite.
 There's something about chocolate that makes it the ingredient of love, but when melted and mixed with luscious coconut milk and a splash of nutty amaretto there's a dream-like sensation that sets the heart on fire.

 Depending on the ingredients you chose, it really does reflect certain types of relationships.
-Sweet classic ingredients like strawberries, blackberries and raspberries evokes a true love kind of romance.
-Salty ingredients like potato chips plays on the sweet + salty nature, that wild love we all desire.
+Sweet classic ingredients like strawberries, blackberries and raspberries evoke a true love kind of romance.
+Salty ingredients like potato chips play on the sweet + salty nature, that wild love we all desire.
 And savoury ingredients like bacon and mint are the types that for some odd reason are wrong but just so right.

 Bon appetit,